Gleejr/Configure-ad/README.md

 <h3>Create an Admin and Normal User Account in AD</h3>

 <p>
-29. Click on tools and select "Active Directory Users and Computers"
+29. Click on "Tools" and choose "Active Directory Users and Computers."
 </p>

 <p>